The Viking (1931 film)

 The Viking (Ceux du Viking), also known as White Thunder and Vikings of the Ice Field, is a 1931 Newfoundland/American adventure film about sealing directed by George Melford.
-The Viking was the first film to record sound and dialogue on location with the use of magnetic wire recording.
+The Viking was the first film to record sound and dialogue on location, with the use of magnetic wire recording.
 It is best known for the explosion aboard the ship SS Viking (an actual sealing ship) during filming, in which many members of the crew, including producer Varick Frissell, were killed.
 It remains the incident with the largest loss of life in film history.

 Plot

-Set on the coast of Newfoundland, a rivalry develops between Jed Nelson, a seal hunter, and Luke Oarum, a local man considered a jinx.
-Worried that his rival may try to steal his girlfriend Mary Joe, calling him a coward, the seal hunter goads Luke into accompanying him on an Arctic sealing expedition on Viking, commanded by Capt.
-Barker.
-They both end up in a hunting party on the ice floes and eventually find themselves stranded.
-Jed tries to kill Luke, but the snow blinds him and his gunshot misses.
+Set on the coast of Newfoundland, a rivalry develops between Jed Nelson, a seal hunter, and Luke Oarum, a local man considered a jinx, when Jed worries that Luke may try to steal his girlfriend Mary Joe.
+Jed goads Luke into accompanying him on an Arctic sealing expedition on the Viking, commanded by Capt.
+Barker, calling him a coward.

+They both end up in a hunting party on the ice floes.
+The entire group find themselves stranded.
+Jed tries to kill Luke, but he has been rendered nearly blind by the snow and his gunshot misses.
+First Luke, then Jed, become separated from the main group, which finds its way safely back to the ship.
+Barker waits for a while, having the ship's horn sounded repeatedly in hopes of guiding the lost pair, but eventually gives up, and the Viking returns to Saint John's.
+Mary Joe is told the news.